Nandanvk137/AI-Regional-Assistant/README.md

 ---

-## Docker Setup
+# 🐳 Docker Setup

-Run the project using Docker:
+Run the application using Docker:

 ```bash
 docker-compose up